 - Have class supplies such as paper, pens, and pencils for taking notes.

-- Work hard, have fun learning... and graduate!
+- Work hard, have fun designing and learning... and graduate!

 Trying to take classes from home or need software?